eustasy/Phoenix/README.md

 [![Travis CI](https://travis-ci.org/eustasy/phoenix.svg)](https://travis-ci.org/eustasy/phoenix)

 A modern fork of [PeerTracker](https://github.com/JonnyJD/peertracker), a lightweight PHP/SQL BitTorrent Tracker.

-It is not backwards compatible in most ways, and drops SQLite support.
+It is not backwards compatible.

 ## What Do You Need?